lovette/jsonlogalert/README.md

 ## What does it do?

 This tool scans server logs and emails interesting activity to a server administrator.
-It takes advantage of structured logging to give you flexibility in how logs are filtered and alerts are formatted.
+It takes advantage of structured logging to give you flexibility in how logs are filtered and uses templates to customize how alerts are formatted.
-Logs can be sourced from the [systemd journal service](https://www.freedesktop.org/software/systemd/man/latest/systemd-journald.service.html), structured text files (JSON) and plain text files (with adapters that convert them into JSON.)
+Logs can be sourced from the [systemd journal service](https://www.freedesktop.org/software/systemd/man/latest/systemd-journald.service.html), structured text files (JSON) and plain text files (using custom parsers that convert them into JSON.)

 This tool is best suited for those managing a small number of servers with a moderate level of activity.
 For everyone else, conventional wisdom says you should ship your logs off to a log analysis service using